 Michy Batshuayi’s strike last Friday night saw Chelsea crowned Premier League champions for the second time in three seasons.
 It was a dramatic finish to a scrappy game from perhaps the unlikeliest of heroes, and at the final whistle, in the midst of the onrush of raw emotion- both on the pitch and in my living room- I thought back to how this team got here.
 All remnants of the great double-winning Chelsea side of 2010 under Carlo Ancelotti were well and truly gone.
 The titans of that team, characterized by its industrious midfield and its three-pronged, murderous attack, had since moved abroad or simply retired.
 In fact, I believe it’s only John Terry who remains from that team (the 09/10 side being the one that is most vivid in my memory, and will perhaps always be my personal favorite), and he has largely served as a Ben Kenobi-style mentor figure in the dressing room.
-It was strange seeing Frank Lampard (in my opinion, our greatest ever player) in the studio as a pundit, and I realized this is well a truly a new outfit.
+It was strange seeing Frank Lampard (in my opinion, our greatest ever player) in the studio as a pundit, and I realized this is well and truly a new outfit.
 The previous backbone of the Blues that consisted of Cech, Terry, Lampard and Drogba has been replaced by the likes of Kante, Costa, and above all Hazard- who I consider to be the face of this franchise over the last few years.

 When we were crowned champions in 2015, it was generally agreed by journalists and fans alike that this was down to three key acquisitions by then-manager Jose Mourinho: Diego Costa, Cesc Fabregas, and Nemanja Matic.
 With Costa providing that instinctual finishing not seen since the days of Drogba and Anelka in that aforementioned Ancelotti juggernaut of 2010, and with Fab and Matic providing a much needed change to a midfield in turmoil since the autumn of that double-winning year, it seemed like a perfect fit.
 Pundits were commenting that this Chelsea team would be around for a long time, and praised the “balance” brought by these three acquisitions.
 It was also the year Hazard had his best season for Chelsea, showing the world that despite the success of these newcomers, this was very much still his team.
 He was the first name fans would look for on the teamsheets, and dazzling the Bridge and the league alike, it was he who took home the coveted awards of PFA Player of the Year and the Football Writers Association Footballer of the Year, establishing himself as the finest player in the country.